dev4press/debugpress/readme.txt

 To enable WordPress debug mode via `wp-config.php`, check out the article here: [WordPress Setup](https://debug.press/documentation/wordpress-setup/).

 == Changelog ==
+= 1.7 (2021.03.22) =
+* New: debugger panel - Plugins
+* New: plugins panel - log specially formatted objects from plugins
+* Edit: various improvements to the debugger popup styling
+* Fix: few Info methods has wrong names

 = 1.6 (2021.01.06) =
 * New: requires PHP 7.0 or newer
 * New: requires WordPress 5.0 or newer